Kard (group): 2017–2018: Debut and touring

 The female members of the group, Somin and Jiwoo, were featured in a special version of the song "Lo Siento", the lead single of Super Junior's album Replay (a repackaged album of their eighth Korean studio album Play).
-This version is included inside the digital version of the album, with the album being released on April 12, 2018.
+This version is included in the digital version of the album, with the album to be released on April 12, 2018.
 Somin and Jiwoo joined Super Junior to perform the song on various Korean music programs.
 Kard then held an Asia-wide tour spanning four countries: Singapore, Taiwan, Hong Kong and the Philippines.
 Kard also performed at the South By Southwest (SXSW) 2018.

 On April 14, 2018, the group met local fans through their 2018 Wild Kard Tour in the Kasablanka Hall in Jakarta, Indonesia.
 Two meetings were then held in Australia in the city of Melbourne on April 26 and Sydney on the 29th.
 On July 25, 2018, they made their comeback with their third EP, Ride On the Wind.
 The EP debuted and peaked at number 7 on the Gaon Album Chart for the week ending July 28, 2018.
 The EP also debuted and peaked at number 8 on the Billboard World Albums chart.

 On August 19, Kard held their first solo concert in South Korea since their debut, completing their "Wild Kard in Seoul" concert held at the YES24 Live Hall in Gwangjin-gu, Seoul.